OpenSpartan/gruntapi/README.md

 This should return the current player's service record.
 If the call is successful, you are authenticated.

 ## Commands

+For a full list of commands and capabilities of GruntAPI, refer to the [official documentation](https://gruntapi.com).

 ### Get service record